 Now, in the day, we often jokingly referred to any 9mm pistol as a “sub-caliber device,” we pompous barbarians, the gunslingers of Delta Force.
 Our primary choice for a secondary (backup) firearm was the M-1911 .45 caliber blazer, legacy of the venerable John Moses Browning.

-Never in modern history of U.S. ordnance have weapons remained in DOD arsenals for so many consecutive years without major modification or attempt to compromise the weapon’s intended ballistic capabilities as those introduced by John M. Browning.
+Never in the modern history of U.S. ordnance have weapons remained in DoD arsenals for so many consecutive years without major modification or attempt to compromise the weapon’s intended ballistic capabilities as those introduced by John M. Browning.